 This includes the deaths of loved ones as well as many suicides, both "accidental" and deliberate.
 It has been a challenging time for many of us.
 But if we can pause, bless and honour all the dragonfly can help us find the soul renewal we seek.

 I believe we are being called to embrace Mother Earth iand go deeper to bring about a collective healing.
 In short, this is the essence of the energy of the winter solstice.
 It is time when we release the journey of the last twelve months.

-The shortest day, the longest night is the shaman's table of healing.
+The shortest day, the longest night is the shaman's table, or altar of healing.

 Many of us have lost close loved-ones and family members, for that is indeed the journey within the third-dimensional pathway.
 Most of you reading this column would "know” that people go on to other realms and worlds; we know that we are eternal beings, but we must also acknowledge the very human and frail side of us that “misses” and mourns the lost loved one.
 Therefore, the wise shaman takes the first step, which is :

 Allow yourself to mourn.
 This is a gift you give yourself - Dragonfly Medicine

 In traditional Native American culture mourning was encouraged, in moderation and with certain guidelines.
 The totem of this mourning is the Dragonfly.
 The Medicine person of the tribe would allow people to show their emotions and walk around disheveled with their hair untidy for a limited time.
 This was usually a year.
 Then there would be a “releasing” of the spirit ceremony to mark the end of that period and a return to regular life.
 This varied from tradition to tradition, but the people I lived and worked with used a wonderful symbol.
 It was a birch-bark basket which was embroidered or beaded with a dragonfly totem.

 Releasing the Spirit: